In the multitude of words, there is no lack of disobedience, but he who refrains his lips is wise. Proverbs 10:19

 Shelomith’s Son Blasphemes

-10 The son of an Israelite woman, whose father was an Egyptian, went out among the Israelites, and a fight broke out in the camp between this son of the Israelite woman and an Israelite man.
-11 The son of the Israelite woman blasphemed the Name and cursed, and they brought him to Moses.
+10 Living among the Israelites was a son from an Israelite mother and an Egyptian father.
+A fight broke out in the camp between this son and an Israelite man.
+11 The Israelite woman’s son blasphemed the Name and cursed, and they brought him to Moses.
 His mother’s name was Shelomith, the daughter of Dibri, of the tribe of Dan.

 An Eye for an Eye